Magdalena Andersson

 Eva Magdalena Andersson (born 23 January 1967) is a Swedish politician and economist who has served as Leader of the Opposition since 2022 and as Leader of the Swedish Social Democratic Party since 2021.
 She has served as a Member of the Riksdag for Stockholm County since 2014.
 She previously served as the first female Prime Minister of Sweden from 2021 to 2022, as well as Minister for Finance from 2014 to 2021 and Chair of the International Monetary and Financial Committee from 2020 to 2022.

 Andersson joined the Swedish Social Democratic Youth League in 1983.
 In 1992, she earned a master's degree in economics from the Stockholm School of Economics.
 She has served as an adviser and director of planning in Göran Persson's administration and as an adviser to Mona Sahlin.
 After the 2014 Swedish general election, Andersson was elected to the Riksdag and became Minister for Finance in Stefan Löfven's administration.
 When Löfven announced his plans to step down in August 2021, she was regarded as the main candidate to succeed him.
 Soon after that, she was elected leader of the Social Democrats.

 Andersson was elected Prime Minister of Sweden by the Riksdag on 29 November 2021.
 On 24 November 2021, Andersson had been elected to that position but resigned after an announcement by her coalition partner, the Green Party, that they were leaving the government in response to losing the annual budget vote in the Riksdag to the conservative opposition.
 Andersson then assumed the office of Prime Minister on 30 November 2021 as Sweden's first female prime minister.

 After her coalition lost its majority in the 2022 Swedish general election, Andersson announced her intention to resign as prime minister.
 She was succeeded by Ulf Kristersson on 18 October the same year.

+Following the 2026 Swedish general election, Andersson was tasked by the Speaker of the Riksdag on 18 September 2026 with forming a new government after Ulf Kristersson resigned following the defeat of his governing coalition.
+If successful, Andersson would return as Prime Minister of Sweden.